 Asana is a web-based task management, project tracking and collaboration software.
 Its main objective is to help teams basically know who among its team members is doing what tasks to be completed by when.
-As such, the availability of these important information to all throughout the whole project cycle makes it easy for people to focus on their work.
-Moreover, the software is simple for users to start quickly, with features that allows for daily task prioritizing, project information search and monitoring, real-time updates and more.
+As such, the availability of this important information throughout the whole project cycle makes it easy for people to focus on their work.
+Moreover, the software is simple for users to start quickly, with features that allow for daily task prioritizing, project information search and monitoring, real-time updates and more.
 If you are searching for a powerful extension to Asana, we suggest trying out our own Bridge24 for Asana.

 Features, Benefits, Product Strengths

 - Task and Project Management – Asana enables teams to manage and control their projects from conception, to implementation, to completion.
 Users can create tasks and assign to one or more members.
 Thus, the whole team knows who is responsible for the task.
 They can see the big picture by organizing tasks into lists or boards.
 Users can assign due dates on tasks with the option to see them in a calendar view.
 Also, they can attach files relevant to their work from their computer or from online storage.

 - Real-time Communication – A shared workspace allows users to add comments to a task for questions, clarifications or suggestions.
 Real-time communication minimizes the need for time-consuming meetings but instead allows for immediate response.
 Entire teams can hold project discussions through the system regardless of their geographical location.
 Furthermore, users can collaborate with external partners, vendors, and contractors easily with the platform.